sir-wallaby/Binance-Bot/README.md

-# Binance Bot actually.
+# Binance Bot (NOT BITTREX)

 I have moved to Binance since Bittrex has so many problems, but....
 Idea still Applies.

 This bot's purpose is to pull prices from Binance's public side API.

-Example Command: $B BTC
+Example Command: .b BTC